Outline of the two regions of the brain involved in reading

 Hence, nursery rhymes are an excellent way to sensitise children to the similarity between phonological rimes across different words.

-As the child starts grasping the broad idea that spoken words can be broken down, he or she develops phonological awareness, that is a progressive awareness of the phonological units.
+As the child starts grasping the broad idea that spoken words can be broken down, they develop phonemic awareness, that is a progressive awareness of the phonological units.

-They go from the largest – the syllable – in nursery school to the smallest – the phoneme – when he or she starts to read and write.
+They go from the largest – the word and the syllable – in nursery school to the smallest – the phoneme – when they start to read and write.

-Just as we have explained for words, phonological awareness involves the building of representations which are not simply sounds or sequences of sounds, but their abstract entities, which:
+Just as we have explained for words, phonemic awareness involves the building of representations which are not simply sounds or sequences of sounds, but their abstract entities, which:

 – do not take into account the infinite variability of pronunciations that are not relevant for identification